Loading...

 John received his B.S. in Mechanical Engineering from Cornell University and his MBA from the University of Virginia.

 Laura Morris is an energy industry professional with 15 years of capital projects and contracting experience.
-Laura serves as Senior Project Manager, developing and executing FEED/EPC strategies for VCF facilities.
+Laura serves as VP of Programs & Strategic Initiatives, developing and executing FEED/EPC strategies for VCF facilities.
 Previously Laura was at ExxonMobil, where she held roles supporting upstream and downstream major capital projects and production operations, including a multibillion-dollar offshore production project.
 She also held leadership roles in the procurement organization, and has participated in a number of special projects regarding process efficiency, ERP systems, and business restructuring.

 Laura holds a degree in Industrial Engineering from Texas A&M University.